schollz/wobblewobble/README.md

 ### Documentation

-- hold K1 to switch crow
+- hold K1 and K2/K3 to switch crow
-- K2/K3 switch modulator
+- press K2/K3 to switch modulator
 - E1 changes frequency
-- E2 changes lfo min
+- E2/E3changes lfo min/max
-- E3 changes lfo max
+- K1+E2 or K1+E3 changes meta

 via the parameters menu, "`WOBBLE`", you can also...